sheryfarid/Healthcare-DataScience-Assignment/README.md

-## 📘 Project Scenario
+## Scenario:

 You are working as a data scientist for a healthcare analytics company.
 You have been provided with a dataset containing anonymized patient data.
-Your task is to clean the data, visualize trends, analyze statistical relationships, and simulate a basic health-related system using First Order ODEs.
+Your task is to clean the data, visualize it, analyze statistical relationships, and simulate a basic health-related system using First Order ODEs.

----

-## ✅ Tasks Overview

-### 🔹 Q1: Outlier Detection and Feature Reduction (2 Marks)
+Q1: Outlier Detection and Feature Reduction (2 Marks)

-- Applied `VarianceThreshold` to remove constant features.
+- Use VarianceThreshold to remove constant features (if any).
-- Detected and removed outliers from `CholesterolLevel` using the IQR method.
+- Detect and remove outliers from CholesterolLevel using any method of choice.
-- Replaced any missing values using appropriate techniques.
+- Replace any missing values.

-### 🔹 Q2: Data Visualization (2 Marks)
+Q2: Data Visualization (2 Marks)

-- Created a **box plot** comparing `BloodPressure` across different `RiskCategory` levels.
+- Generate a box plot comparing BloodPressure between different RiskCategory levels.
-- Generated a **count plot** showing the number of patients in each `RiskCategory` per `Region`.
+- Create a count plot showing the number of patients in each RiskCategory per Region.

-### 🔹 Q3: Statistical Hypothesis Testing (3 Marks)
+Q3: Statistical Hypothesis Testing (3 Marks)

-#### 📌 Test 1: One-Sample T-Test
-- **Hypothesis:**
-  - H₀: Mean CholesterolLevel = 200
-  - H₁: Mean CholesterolLevel ≠ 200
-- Sample size: 20
-- Test statistic and p-value calculated
-- Conclusion based on p-value

-#### 📌 Test 2: Chi-Square Test of Independence
-- **Hypothesis:**
+Perform the following:
+- Is the average CholesterolLevel significantly different from 200 mg/dL having a sample size of 20?
-  - H₀: Region and RiskCategory are independent
+- Is there a significant relationship between Region and RiskCategory?
+Include:
-  - H₁: Region and RiskCategory are associated
+- Null and alternative hypotheses
-- Performed using a contingency table
-- Test statistic and p-value provided
+- Test statistic, p-value
-- Interpretation based on the result
+- Your interpretation (reject/fail to reject H₀)

-### 🔹 Q4: ODE Simulation of Drug Concentration (3 Marks)
+Q4: Modeling a Health System with ODE (3 Marks)

-- Modeled the equation:

 Model the progression of a patient's medication in the bloodstream.
 Equation:
 dC/dt = k(D - C)

+Where:
+- k = 0.1, D = 100, C(0) = 0
-- Simulated over \( t = 0 \) to \( t = 50 \)
+- Solve this ODE for t = 0 to 50 using both odeint and solve_ivp
-- Used both `odeint` and `solve_ivp` from `scipy.integrate`
-- Plotted both solutions and compared their outputs
+- Plot the result and explain the difference in output between the two solvers, if any.